kiritowu/DAVI-Group-CA1/README.md

 # DAVI CA1

 ## Introduction
-This repo consists of the files that our group from DAAA/FT/1B/01 (2020) submitted for our Data Visualisation assignmnt.
+This repo consists of the files that our group from DAAA/FT/1B/01 (2020) submitted for our Data Visualisation assignment.

 ## Files